Cao Bằng province: Geography

-Cao Bằng province located in the northern part of the country has borders with Hà Giang, Tuyên Quang, Bắc Kạn, and Lạng Sơn provinces within Vietnam.
-It also has a common international border (322 km long) with the Guangxi province of the People's Republic of China.
-The main town is also named Cao Bằng.
+Cao Bằng has borders with Tuyên Quang, Thái Nguyên, and Lạng Sơn provinces within Vietnam.
+It has an international border (322 km long) with the Guangxi province of the People's Republic of China.

-The geographical setting of the province is mostly mountainous, with land available for habitation thus being limited.
 The average temperature reported in the province is 22 C. Winter temperatures in some areas occasionally experience freezing conditions and some amount of snowfall.
-The Bản Giốc Waterfall which is on the border with China is a well-known natural feature in the province.
-The western side of Cao Bằng borders Tuyên Quang and Hà Giang provinces.
-The southern side of Cao Bằng borders the provinces of Bắc Kạn and Lạng Sơn.
-The north-west expanse of the province is 80 km, from Trọng Con in Thạch An district to Đức Hạnh in Bảo Lâm district.
-It stretches 170 km from east to west, from Quảng Lâm in Bảo Lâm district to Lý Quốc in Hạ Lang district.
-Cao Bằng has an area of 6724.6 km2 (2008 figures).
-Mountainous forests take up more than 90% of the province.
+The Bản Giốc Waterfall which is on the border with China is a natural feature in the province.

 The Peninsular valley of Cao Bằng province is formed between the Bằng Giang and Hien rivers.
 The two rivers confluence to the northwest of the town.
 In the war with China the town was damaged in 1979 and has been since rebuilt.
 The market in Cao Bằng town is believed to be the largest in Vietnam.
 Cao Bằng town is located on Highway 3 and is 270 km from Hanoi.
-The road from Nao Pac to Cao Bằng passes through the Cao Bắc Pass.
+The road from Thái Nguyên to Cao Bằng passes through the Cao Bắc Pass.
 Since the elevation of the town is 300 m it has a salubrious temperate climate throughout the year.